starling021/ehtools/README.md

 Also, we do not recommend to change the source code of ehtools because it is very complex and you can mess up something and disrupt the framework!

-    WARNING: We do not recommend to change ehtools source code because you can disrupt framework!
+    INFO: We do not recommend to change ehtools source code because you can disrupt framework!

 # How to uninstall ehtools

 > ehtools -u

-    WARNING: Do not do it if you want to reinstall ehtools PRO which you bought, do not do it because you will need to buy it one more time!
+    INFO: Do not do it if you want to reinstall ehtools PRO which you bought, do not do it because you will need to buy it one more time!